D-modules generated by rational powers of holomorphic functions

-with $\la:=\exp(-2\pi i\be)$.
-Here $(i_0)_*^{\!\D}$ denotes the direct image as $\D$-modules by the closed embedding $i_0:\{0\}\into X$ (which is given by the tensor product with $\C[\dd_{x_1},\dots,\dd_{x_n}]$ over $\C$), and $\G_f$ is the Gauss-Manin system having the $V$-filtration of Kashiwara \cite{Ka3} and Malgrange \cite{Ma3} indexed by $\Q$, see \cite{Ph}, \cite{bri}, \cite{SS}, etc. The filtration $G$ on the middle term is defined by using the Brieskorn lattice $H''_f$ (see \cite{Br}) as in \cite{Ma1}, and this induces the filtration $G$ on the last term by using the last isomorphism of (6).
-By Theorem~1 and Proposition~1 we get the following. \msn {\bf Corollary~1.} {\it If $f$ is a weighted homogeneous polynomial with an isolated singularity at $0$, then, setting $\la=\exp(-2\pi i\be)$, $p=[n-\al]$, we have canonical isomorphisms for $\al\ne1$
+with $\ee(-\be):=e^{-2\pi i\be}$.
+Here $(i_0)_*^{\!\D}$ denotes the direct image as $\D$-modules by the closed embedding $i_0:\{0\}\into X$ (which is given by the tensor product with $\C[\dd_{x_1},\dots,\dd_{x_n}]$ over $\C$), and $\G_f$ is the Gauss-Manin system having the $V$-filtration of Kashiwara \cite{Ka3} and Malgrange \cite{Ma3} indexed by $\Q$, see \cite{Ph}, \cite{bri}, \cite{SS}, etc. The filtration $G$ on the middle term is defined by using the the saturation of the Brieskorn lattice $H''_f$ (see \cite{Br}) as in \cite{Ma1}, and this induces the filtration $G$ on the last term by using the last isomorphism of (6).
+By Theorem~1 and Proposition~1 we get the following. \msn {\bf Corollary~1.\,} {\it If $f$ is a weighted homogeneous polynomial with an isolated singularity at $0$, then in the notation of $(6)$, we have the following isomorphisms for $\al\ne1$ and $p=[n-\al]$\,$:$